-In many countries, the minimum wages and working conditions set in collective bargaining contracts negotiated by a limited set of employers and unions are subsequently extended to all the employees in an industry.
-Those extensions ensure common working conditions within the industry, limit wage inequality, and reduce gender wage gaps.
-However, several studies suggest that those benefits come at the cost of reduced employment levels, especially during recessions.
-The income losses of workers who are displaced because of a collective contract extension can offset the wage gains among workers who keep their jobs.
+In many countries, the wage floors and working conditions set in collective contracts negotiated by a subset of employers and unions are subsequently extended to all employees in an industry.
+Those extensions ensure common working conditions within the industry, mitigate wage inequality, and reduce gender wage gaps.
+However, little is known about the so-called bite of collective contracts and whether they limit wage adjustments for all workers.
+Evidence suggests that collective contract benefits come at the cost of reduced employment levels, though typically only for workers earning close to the wage floors.

-Extensions of collective contracts reduce wage inequality by setting occupation-specific minimum wages within an industry.
+The extension of collective contract provisions reduces wage inequality by setting occupation-specific minimum wages within an industry.

-Extensions provide job stayers with insurance against transitory productivity fluctuations or economy-wide fluctuations associated with the business cycle.
+Collective contract extensions provide job stayers with partial insurance against transitory productivity fluctuations or economy-wide fluctuations associated with the business cycle.

-In the absence of full mobility across jobs, extensions avoid opportunistic cuts in job quality and wages.
+In the absence of full mobility across jobs, collective contract extensions avoid opportunistic cuts in job quality and wages.

 Sector-wide minimum wages increase labor costs to all covered firms, inhibiting employment growth.

-Extensions impose working conditions on employers and employees who did not participate in the bargaining process; not all countries require bargaining parties to be representative of the entire industry.
+Collective contract extensions impose working conditions on employers and employees who did not participate in the bargaining process.

-Extensions reduce competition by deterring entry and small business creation.
+Extending collective contracts reduces competition by deterring firm entry and small business creation.

-Extensions introduce wage rigidities that limit the ability of firms to adapt to economic shocks.
+Collective contract extensions introduce wage rigidities among workers close to wage floors, which may limit the ability of firms to adapt to economic shocks.

 Author's main message

 Collective contracts regulate the working conditions of unionized and non-unionized workers around the world.
-Even in countries with low unionization rates, a large proportion of workers is covered by collective contracts through extensions in a legal process through which the working conditions set by a group of employers and employees in an industry or region become binding for all employees and employers.
+Even in countries with low unionization rates, a large proportion of workers is covered by collective contracts through so-called extensions, in which the working conditions set by a group of employers and employees in an industry or region become binding for all employees and employers.

 Collective bargaining contracts reached by a set of employers and employees in an industry or region become binding for all employees and employers in one of three ways: when a public authority, under authority of law, declares the contract binding; when a firm in one region adopts a collective contract signed in another region; or when a firm granted a public contract is required to adopt a collective contract as part of the contract.
-This paper focuses on the first form of extensions, which are common in France, Germany, the Netherlands, Portugal, South Africa, and Spain, among other countries.
+This article focuses on the first form of extensions, which are common in France, Germany, the Netherlands, Portugal, South Africa, and Spain, among other countries.
+It also considers Italy, where extensions are not mandatory but labor courts discretionally identify the “fair wage” level using the pay scales set in the sectoral collective contracts.

 Both employers and employees profit from extensions.
-Setting minimum bargained wages provides employees with insurance against productivity fluctuations in their firms.
+Setting minimum negotiated wage floors provides employees with some insurance against productivity fluctuations in their firms.
 Workers in a society with a concentrated distribution of skills and high firing costs prefer wages set in collective contracts to a situation with flexible wages .
-Employers may also benefit from imposing high bargained wages to all workers, because the resulting increase in costs deters small firms from entering the market .
+Employers may also benefit from imposing high negotiated wages on all workers, because the resulting increase in costs deters small firms from entering the market.
 However, these gains can come at the cost of excluding low-skill individuals from the labor market.

 It is not surprising then that extensions have been at the center of recent policy reforms in southern Europe.
 Reformers stress the adverse impact on employment, while defenders argue that extensions play a crucial role in maintaining workers’ income levels and avoiding wage inequality.
-This paper summarizes recent evidence that quantifies the impact on employment and wages of the extension of collective contracts.
+It is thus worthwhile to review recent evidence that quantifies the bite (i.e. the share of workers whose earnings are close to the wage floors) and the impact on employment and wages due to collective contracts.

 Discussion of pros and cons